chinmoy12c/autopsy/DOCUMENTATION.md

 ## CSS

-Autopsy uses [Bootstrap 4](http://getbootstrap.com/) as a CSS framework and uses flexbox for a responsive layout.
+Autopsy uses [Bootstrap 4](http://getbootstrap.com/) as a CSS framework and flexbox for a responsive layout.
 However, the Autopsy window has a minimum width and height, and there is no mobile version of the site.

 ## Adding additional commands